petered/public-release/README.md

 public-release also lets you create a new git repo from scratch, and fills it with the basic files (setup.py, requirements.txt, .gitignore, README.md, etc), so that it can be easily pip-installed by other users.

-After installing public release, you can You can run
+After installing public release, you can run

 ```
 python -c "from public_release.ui import ui_initialize_repo; ui_initialize_repo"